Tangle Ridge

 Tangle Ridge is a 3,001 m mountain summit located in Jasper National Park, in the Canadian Rockies of Alberta, Canada.
 Tangle Ridge is situated south of Beauty Creek and north of Tangle Creek, in the Sunwapta River valley.
+Topographic relief is significant as the summit rises 1,200 metres (3,937 ft) above Beauty Creek in 2 km.
 Views from the top of Tangle Ridge provide photographers with an opportunity to capture the peaks surrounding the Columbia Icefield, some of which, such as Mount Columbia and Mount Alberta, are otherwise hidden from view along the Icefields Parkway.

 History

 The mountain was named by Mary Schäffer in 1907 for the difficulty that climbers had descending down Tangle Creek from the ridge.
-The mountain's name was officially adopted in 1935 by the Geographical Names Board of Canada.
+The mountain's toponym was officially adopted in 1935 by the Geographical Names Board of Canada.